Thomvis/thomvis.github.io/_drafts/mvvm-rx.md

 }
 ```

-Advanced:

-- rebinding vm's
-- navigation between view models
-- writing part of the VM's logic in an extension of Attachable to be able to use the VM before it is attached.
+This approach to view models also enables some more advanced patterns.
+For example, in the case of a collection view you might want to detach and attach a single view model to different views as they are being reused.
+In other situations, you might want to use part of the view model logic before it is attached to a view.
+You could write that logic in a conditional extension on Attachable to achieve that.
+I might get back to these topics in a future post.